csinva/csinva.github.io/_notes/neuro/comp_neuro.md

 | invasiveness | non      | yes (under skull) | very                                                | very        | non             | non      |

 - [ovw of advancements in neuroengineering](https://medium.com/neurotechx/timeline-of-global-highlights-in-neuroengineering-2005-2018-75e4637b9e38)
+- **pro big-data**

+  Artificial neural networks can compute in several different ways.
+There is some evidence in the visual system that neurons in higher layers of visual areas can, to some extent, be predicted linearly by higher layers of deep networks (yamins2014performance)

+  - when comparing energy-efficiency, must normalize network performance by energy / number of computations / parameters

+  **anti big-data**

+  - could neuroscientist  understand microprocessor
+  - no canonical microcircuit
 - cellular
   - extracellular microeelectrodes
   - intracellular microelectrode